Health & Clinical Informatics Major

 Online and On-campus

-The primary goal of both master’s degree programs, the Master of Science (MS) and the Master of Biomedical Informatics (MBI), is to educate future developers and managers of health care information systems.
+The primary goal of both master's degree programs, the Master of Science (MS) and the Master of Science Non-Thesis (MS-Non-Thesis), is to educate future developers and managers of health care information systems.
 Individuals with a variety of backgrounds are provided a strong technical grounding in biomedical informatics, health and medicine, computer science, and research methods so that they may assume positions that require a thorough understanding of both information technology and the health care environment.

-Accreditation: The Clinical Informatics track of the master’s program was accredited by the Commission for Accreditation of Health Informatics and Information Management (CAHIIM) in 2012.
+Accreditation: The Clinical Informatics major of the master's program was accredited by the Commission for Accreditation of Health Informatics and Information Management (CAHIIM) in 2012.

 The PhD in Biomedical Informatics supplies students with a core knowledge base of biomedical informatics and the skills to carry out advanced independent research or take on leadership roles that require a thorough understanding of information technology, health and biomedicine.